 Creativity is a key part of our nursery curriculum.
 We encourage our children to explore a wide range of different media and to use materials to express themselves freely.
 We also share the works of real artists with our children and talk with them about the media they used and encourage them to create their own interpretation of the work of the artists.
 Our aim in doing this is to develop confident children who are willing to explore and experiment and are able to think, to reason , to plan and to express themselves freely

-All of our two to five year olds have daily art sessions in our dedicated Art Studio with Hannah, who is our fully qualified Art Teacher.
-Hannah also spends time with our babies and toddlers each week introducing them to innovative sensory and creative age appropriate art activities.
+All of our two to five year olds have daily art sessions in our dedicated Art Studio with Laura, who is our fully qualified Art Teacher.
+Laura also spends time with our babies and toddlers each week introducing them to innovative sensory and creative age appropriate art activities.

 Our project work in Art starts from our observations of the children.
 We will observe the children over a period of time to see what it is that really interests them.
 What do they do that fascinates them, that they spend time on and find exciting?
 What is it that they keep going back to doing?
 We became aware that a number of children in the 2-3s and 3to5s group had interests in common, which is a good starting point for a project.
 They were interested in space, spaces, creating space, patterns and the recognition of repeating patters and mixing and creating colours.